jiojeongharvard/CoQ_metabolon/README.md

 ## 📊 Simulation and Analysis Pipeline

-- Create conda environment using environment.yml
+- Create the Conda environment using the provided environment.yml
-- Run LAMMPS simulation with metabolon.in and system.data.
+- Execute LAMMPS simulation with metabolon.in and system.data input files.
-- Once simulation finishes, run "source run_all.tcl" in VMD for cluster analysis and rdf analysis
+- After the simulation finishes, open VMD and run "source run_all.tcl" for cluster analysis and rdf analysis
-- Run fix.indexing.ipynb on result to update VMD's 1-indexing to 0-indexing before analysis
+- VMD uses 1-based indexing.
+To convert to 0-based indexing (for Python analysis), run fix_indexing.ipynb
-- Use appropriate functions in utils.py for analysis
+- Use appropriate functions in analysis/utils.py for analysis

 ## Citation